canjs/canjs/guides/plugins.md

 @body

 In this guide you'll learn how to build a plugin for CanJS.
-As is standard with programming tutorials, we'll build something that says "Hello World".
+As is standard with programming tutorials, we’ll build something that says "Hello World".

 ## Setup